mmoaay/Bamboots/README.md

 - `UITableViewCell+MBContainable`: Extending UITableViewCell to conform to `MBContainable` protocol.
 - `UIViewController+MBContainable`: Extending UIViewController to conform to `MBContainable` protocol.
 - `MBActivityIndicator`: Default mask for UITableViewCell and UIButton
-- `MBMaskView`: Default mask for other.
+- `MBMaskView`: Default mask for others.

 ## Features